astar-ai/calicam/README.md

 Press 'q' or 'Esc' key to exit.

 ### 7. Live Mode
-To run CaliCam in a live mode, please change the variable live to true.
+To run calicam.cpp in a live mode, please change the variable live to true.
 Python code does **NOT** support the live mode.

 	bool      live = true;